TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    The return type of :meth:`SSLContext.wrap_bio`, defaults to :class:`SSLObject`.
-The attribute can be overridden on instance of class in order to return a custom subclass of :class:`SSLObject`.
+The attribute can be overridden on instance of class in order to return a custom subkundi of :class:`SSLObject`.

    .. versionadded:: 3.7